Bylaws of the Las Vegas Democratic Socialists of America

 Sections will communicate their points of contact to the Steering Committee and the leadership structure of the section upon their formal recognition so that the section may be included in communications and have a direct line for requesting support.
 Sections will have a space on the chapter website, be able to request events and posts be made to the chapter’s social media accounts, and request chapter resources.

 Sections will establish their own internal structure, which should include the election or appointment of two stewards.
-The stewards will serve as official points of contact for internal chapter bodies and have the same responsibilities and expectations as the priority campaign stewards set out in Article 5, Section 5.3.
+The stewards will serve as official points of contact for internal chapter bodies and have the same responsibilities and expectations as the strategic campaign stewards set out in Article 5, Section 5.3.

-If neither steward attends two consecutive Steering Committee meetings, or if a standard report is not provided before a general body meeting, the Steering Committee may set temporary and discretionary limits on the section’s access to the chapter website, social media, and resources until the situation which caused the limitations to be imposed is rectified by the submission of a report, attendance at a Steering Committee meeting, or both.
+If neither steward attends two consecutive months of Steering Committee meetings, or if a standard report is not provided before a general body meeting, the Steering Committee may set temporary and discretionary limits on the section’s access to the chapter website, social media, and resources until the situation which caused the limitations to be imposed is rectified by the submission of a report, attendance at a Steering Committee meeting, or both.

 If the Steering Committee finds that the activities of a section violate the mission and/or bylaws of the chapter, it shall have the authority to halt the section’s activities until they can be approved at the next general body meeting.
 Any section may be dissolved by the following mechanisms: a majority vote of its members, failure to maintain five active dues-paying members, inactivity for more than one year, or a two-thirds vote of the members present at a general body meeting.